affinitic/collective.fb/source/the-two-sides/facebook-side.rst

 The very first thing you have to do is to create a Facebook application.

-1. Open https://developers.facebook.com/app.
+1. Open https://developers.facebook.com/app (if you are not registered yet, do it `here <https://developers.facebook.com>`_).
 Look at that 'Create new app' button.
 It's your friend.

 2. Fill the popover form that appears